TiagoOlivoto/metan/README.md

 The function `validation.blup` provides a cross-validation of replicate-based data using mixed models.
 By default, complete blocks are randomly selected for each environment.
 The procedure for computing the RSME is identical to the above function.

-The following code computes the cross-validation of the oat data set based on 1000 re-sampling procedures.
-This number can be changed.
+The following code computes the cross-validation of the oat data set that, for simplicity, will use 50 re-sampling procedures.
+I suggest using a larger number, say, 1000.

 ``` r